2015 Pittsburgh Steelers season: Week 15: vs. Denver Broncos

 The Steelers traveled back home to take on the Broncos.
 They would score first when D'Angelo Williams ran for a 2-yard TD for a 7–0 lead.
 Not long before the Broncos scored 20 consecutive points starting with Brock Osweiler's 18-yard pass to Demyarius Thomas to tie the game at 7–7 and then taking the lead when Osweiler found Emmanuel Sanders on a 61-yard pass for a 14–7 lead.
 In the second quarter, the Broncos increased their lead when Osweiler ran for a 7-yard TD (with a failed PAT) for a 20–7 game.
 The Steelers would draw closer when Chris Boswell nailed a 24-yard field goal for a 20–10 game.
 Though, the Broncos moved away when Osweiler found Thomas again on a 6-yard pass for a 27–10 game.
 The Steelers started their reign of 24 consecutive points: Starting with another field goal from Boswell from 41 yards out to make it 27–13 at halftime.
 In the third quarter, Ben Roethlisberger found Antonio Brown on a 9-yard pass coming within 7 for the only score of the period, 27–20.
 In the fourth quarter, the Steelers were able to tie the game up at 27–27 when Roethlisberger found Markus Wheaton on a 9-yard pass.
 Finally, they wrapped up the scoring when Roethlisberger found Brown again this time on a 23-yard pass for the eventual final score of 34–27.

-With the win, the Steelers improved to 9–5.
+With the win, the Steelers improved to 9–5 and they finished 6-2 at home and 3-1 against the AFC West.

 The defense stood out again as they got 2 takeaways and 2 sacks.